-In today’s post I take a look at self-awareness.
+In this brief post I take a look at self awareness and emotional intelligence.

 I believe you make your day.
 You make your life.
 So much of it is all perception, and this is the form that I built for myself.
 I have to accept it and work within those compounds, and it’s up to me. – Brad Pitt